devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 }
 ```

-I am using the "on_microseconds_passed" function, even though the timer interrupt is called every 1ms.
-This is so you can adapt this example to your needs, e.g. if you have a sub-millisecond resolution for your particular use case.
+>I am using the `on_microseconds_passed` function, even though the timer interrupt only has millisecond resolution.
+This is so you can adapt this example more easily to your needs, e.g. if you have a sub-millisecond resolution for your particular use case.

 ## Full source code example
 As I mentioned before, you can find the full source code example in my [embedded_template repository](https://github.com/devzeb/embedded_template) at the branch named `gettimeofday-stm32g4`.
-Look at the files `embedded_template/gettimeofday.cpp` and `embedded_template/stm32g4xx_hal_timebase_tim.cpp` from the repository root.
+Look at the files [gettimeofday.cpp](https://github.com/devzeb/embedded_template/blob/gettimeofday-stm32g4/embedded_template/gettimeofday.cpp) and [stm32g4xx_hal_timebase_tim.cpp](https://github.com/devzeb/embedded_template/blob/gettimeofday-stm32g4/embedded_template/stm32g4xx_hal_timebase_tim.cpp).

 # Conclusion
 With everything implemented, the adaption is complete.
 I can now use `std::chrono::steady_clock::now()` on my Cortex M microcontroller: